jju/anachronauts/universebuilding.md

 * Space: Coordinating the attacks of a spacecraft or fleet in physical space.

 Trade
 : A character with a Trade skill is trained in producing some useful goods or services.
+This skill often operates in the 10-100Msec scale.

 * Architecture: Designing structures and buildings.
 Also, Microgravity Architecture.
 * Biologicals: Engineering and managing artificial organisms.